why shop manta sleep

 Did you know that neck yoga is a thing?

 It’s true….
 Okay, you got us.
 We made it up.
-But on the road, when you’re trying to nap using those headrests, your neck can feel the burn.
+But on the road, your neck can feel the burn when you’re trying to nap using those headrests.

-So why not give your neck a rest and let yourself sleep really well instead?
+So why not give your neck a rest?
+Let yourself sleep really well instead with an inflatable travel pillow.

 Here’s where the best travel pillow on the market comes in.
 We welcome you to blow it up in two breaths and try out the four different resting positions.

-Whether you’re on a long drive or snoozing after a day hike, this has got you comfortably covered.
+Whether on a long drive or snoozing after a day hike, this has got you comfortably covered.
+(In the world of travel and sleep gear, it's one of the most versatile.)

 But anyway…